ssenmosip/mosip-temp-documentation/MOSIP-REST-API-guidelines.md

 16.2.
 Response meta data:
 This is an optional field.
 If the service is expecting any metadata, they can be passed here.

 16.3.
 Response payload:
 The response payload goes here.

+16.4.
+Errors:
+The Errors array goes here.
+Even, in case of single error, the error have to be in an array.
+This is an optional field.
+In case if the service doesn't contains error, this element will not be there in the response.

 For example,